viboverse/functional-programming-jamk/materials/16-supervisor.md

 You can change this behaviour by giving the --no-start flag to Mix.
 It is rarely used in practice but it allows us to understand the underlying mechanisms better.

 Invoking mix is the same as mix run.
 Therefore, if you want to pass a flag to mix or **iex -S mix**, we just need to add the task name and the desired flags.
-For example, run **iex -S mix** run --no-start:
+For example, run **iex -S mix run --no-start**:

     iex> Application.start(:valuestorage)
     :ok